sap-tutorials/Tutorials/tutorials/cp-mobile-cards-welcome/cp-mobile-cards-welcome.md

 >Make sure you are choosing the right device platform tab **above**.

-Congratulations, you have your first SAP Mobile card on the device.
+Welcome cards are auto subscribed by default and downloaded automatically after registration.

-> Welcome cards are auto subscribed by default and downloaded automatically after registration.
+You should see a Welcome Card in your Mobile application.

 [OPTION BEGIN [Android]]